 Let your car insurance and health insurance company know that your divorce has been finalized.

 Put into place any required life insurance, or change any life insurance beneficiaries as provided by the Judgment.

-Taxes: You may want to get a copy of IRS publication 504, available free at www.irs.gov, which covers divorce tax issues.
-If you are claming your children as a dependent on your taxes, you may need to have the other parent sign IRS form 8225, also available at www.irs.gov.
+You may want to get a copy of IRS publication 504, available free at www.irs.gov, which covers divorce tax issues.
+If you are claiming your children as a dependent on your taxes, you may need to have the other parent sign IRS form 8225, also available at www.irs.gov.

-Record Keeping: Keep track of all child support and spousal support payments (paid and received).
-Keep a record of all of the children’s doctor visits and insurance statements of benefits, and contact the child’s school(s) to update your contact information.
+Keep track of all child support and spousal support payments (paid and received).
+Keep a record of all the children’s doctor visits and insurance statements of benefits, and contact the child’s school(s) to update your contact information.